 Daemons provide a potentially more efficient solution for asynchronous operations as new processes no longer need to be created on an ad hoc basis.

-Supply the argument 'n' to set the number of daemons.
-New background server processes are automatically created on the local machine connecting back to the client process, either directly or via a dispatcher.
+Supply the argument n to set the number of daemons.
+New background daemon() processes are automatically created on the local machine connecting back to the host process, either directly or via dispatcher.

 Distributed Computing

-Specifying the wildcard value zero for the port number e.g. 'tcp://:0' or 'ws://:0' will automatically assign a free ephemeral port.
-Use daemons() to inspect the actual assigned port at any time.
+Specifying the wildcard value zero for the port number e.g. 'tcp://[::1]:0' will automatically assign a free ephemeral port.
+Use status() to inspect the actual assigned port at any time.

 Compute Profiles

-Note: further actions such as viewing the status of daemons or resetting via daemons(0) should be carried out with the desired '.compute' argument specified.
+Note: further actions such as resetting daemons via daemons(0) should be carried out with the desired .compute argument specified.

 Examples